 An underlying requirement for the above schemes is the existence of multicast or broadcast connectivity between the server and the clients.
 However, IP multicast deployment in the Internet has been slow and even today remains severely limited in scope and reach.
 Therefore, transmission schemes that can support efficient delivery in such predominantly unicast settings need to be developed.
-In addition, with the existing schemes, data still has to traverse the entire end-end path from the server to the clients, and network delays can cause substantial playback startup delays at the clients.
+In addition, with the existing schemes, data still has to traverse the entire endend path from the server to the clients, and network delays can cause substantial playback startup delays at the clients.

 An orthogonal technique for reducing server loads, network traffic and access latencies is the use of proxy caches.
 This technique has proven to be quite effective for delivering Web objects.
 However, video files can be very large, and traditional techniques for caching entire objects are not appropriate for such media.
-Caching strategies have been proposed in recent years [6], [7], [8], [9], that cache a portion of a video file at the proxy.
+Caching strategies have been proposed in recent years [6-9], that cache a portion of a video file at the proxy.
 In particular, caching an initial prefix of the video [7] has a number of advantages including shielding clients from delays and jitter on the server-proxy path, while reducing traffic along that path.
 However, existing research has, for the most part, been in the context of unicast delivery of a separate stream to each client.
-Recent work [10], [11], [12], [13] combines caching with scalable video transmission.
-However, the focus has mostly been on transmitting a single video or using non-reactive schemes such as periodic broadcast [12], [14] and on networks with end-to-end multicast/broadcast capability.
-To the best of our knowledge, there has been no systematic evaluation of the resource (proxy cache space and transmission bandwidth) issues in techniques that combine proxy prefix caching with reactive transmission for delivering multiple heterogeneous videos accross networks.
+Recent work [10-13] combines caching with scalable video transmission.
+However, the focus has mostly been on transmitting a single video or using non-reactive schemes such as periodic broadcast [12].
+To the best of our knowledge, there has been no systematic evaluation of the resource (proxy cache space and transmission bandwidth) issues in techniques that combine proxy prefix caching with reactive transmission for delivering multiple heterogeneous videos.